ConsenSys/aragon-payroll-audit-report-2019-06/README.md

 A compromised `operator` key can change the `xrt` of a token pair to a number which results in higher payouts for employees.
 The recovery of such compromise is cumbersome as it requires multiple transactions.
-- Deployment of new PPF with new `operator` keys
+- Deployment of new PPF with new `operator` keys or change the `operator` of the PPF instance.
-- A user with `CHANGE_PRICE_FEED_ROLE` permission should call `payroll.setPriceFeed()` to switch to the new PPF.
+- In case of new PPF deployment, a user with `CHANGE_PRICE_FEED_ROLE` permission should call `payroll.setPriceFeed()` to switch to the new PPF.
-- PPF should have new prices added for payroll for payout.
+- PPF should reset all exchange rates for payroll to payout.

 #### Remediation